Vaibhav1506/Calculus-and-Graphical-Functions-Visualization/README.md

 We used Python and MySql to showcase a tiny yet significant part of the beautiful yet mysterious field of Mathematics - Calculus.

 ## Statistics
-- Line Count: 1216
+- Line Count: 1216.
-- Code Language : Python (100%)
+- Code Language : Python (100%).
-- Date Created : 12th September 2023
+- Date Created : 12th September 2023.
-- Publish Date (on Github) : 14th November 2023
+- Publish Date (on Github) : 14th November 2023.
+- License Used: GNU Public License.

 ## Changelogs and Version History
+The previous version files are availaible in the previous versions folder.

 ### Version 3.4 (18th November 2023)
 1. Improved Error Handling of mysql connection.